AlibabaCloudDocs/bi/intl.en-US/Best Practices/Common practices/Create a report where different data is available to different people.md

 For example, if a sales team serves customers across the country, they must be able to track sales data for more than 30 provinces and their cities and county regions for any time period.
 As the business continuously grows and scales, the team views an ever-increasing amount of sales data.
 With such a large amount of data, it will greatly improve efficiency and avoid data leaks if only the sales data of a region that a person is responsible for is available to them.

 Row-level permissions of Quick BI make different data of a report be available to different people.
 This section describes the feature by taking the company\_sales\_record dataset as an example.
-For more information about how to create a dataset, see [Create a dataset](../../../../intl.en-US/User Guide/Data modeling/Dataset management/Create a dataset.md#).
+For more information about how to create a dataset, see [Create a dataset](../../../../../reseller.en-US/User Guide/Data modeling/Dataset management/Create a dataset.md#).

-**Note:** Currently, row-level permissions are only available in Quick BI Pro and Quick BI Professional.
-If you want to activate Quick BI Pro or Quick BI Professional, see [Quick BI purchase, upgrade, and renew](../../../../intl.en-US/Pricing/Purchase, upgrade, and renew Quick BI services.md#).
+**Note:** Currently, row-level permissions are only available in Quick BI Pro and Quick BI Enterprise Standard.
+If you want to activate Quick BI Pro or Quick BI Enterprise Standard, see [Quick BI purchase, upgrade, and renew](../../../../../reseller.en-US/Pricing/Purchase, upgrade, and renew Quick BI services.md#).

 ## Configure row-level permissions {#section_kjm_2bg_vdb .section}